karx/art-of-intent/docs/MOBILE_AUTH_UX.md

 ## Problem Statement

-**Current Issue:**
+**Original Issue:**
-- Top bar is hidden on mobile (<767px) with `display: none`
+- Top bar was hidden on mobile (<767px) with `display: none`
-- Sign in/Sign out buttons are inaccessible
+- Sign in/Sign out buttons were inaccessible
-- User info (name, photo) is not visible
+- User info (name, photo) was not visible
-- Profile button exists in side navigation but lacks prominence
-- Users cannot easily authenticate or manage their account on mobile
+- Users couldn't authenticate or manage their account on mobile

+**Attempted Solution (Reverted):**
+- Added profile icon to mobile top bar
+- Caused glitchiness with existing top bar functionality
+- Top bar already used for other purposes on mobile

+## Final Solution: Profile Modal-Based Authentication

+**Approach:**
+- Use existing Profile button in side navigation
+- Enhance profile modal with authentication controls
+- Make profile modal scrollable on mobile
+- Show different views for guest vs authenticated users

 ## Design Principles